I do not speak Dutch. Can I attend the performance?

 Is food available during the show / Can I bring my own food?

 Food and drinks are available in the Rabo Hall Foyer for 24 hours.
-Bringing alcohol or food from outside the theatre is not allowed.
+Bringing food or drinks from outside the theatre is not allowed.

 Can I hold a seat for someone in the queue?